bowsplinter/bowsplinter.github.io/_posts/2017-04-05-hawker-centres-singapore.md

 We see that the areas with high population and low hawker centres are places such as Woodlands, Chua Chu Kang, Hougang.
 These are generally newer, less mature estates which could account for the lack of hawker centres at these areas.

-To validate that claim we would neeed to get data on when the hawker centres opened and when estates become 'mature'.
+To validate that claim we would need to get data on when the hawker centres opened and when estates become 'mature'.
 To decide when estates become mature, we can look at the population sizes over time and choose a certain density at which we consider it to be mature.
 Once we have that data, we can check if there is indeed a correlation.